 By playing along you gain experience with new songs, chords, and rhythms.
 You also learn to play in a group.
 This is a total boon to beginner players.
-These are the kinds of experiences that quickly improve your skills and teach you all the things you’ll never learn playing by yourself.
+These are the kinds of experiences that quickly improve your skills and teach you all the things you’ll never learn playing by yourself – listening and watching other players.
 For a more advanced player, it’s a chance to explore accompaniment techniques, new chords, picking styles, and more.

 Everyone jams a little differently, but often beginners wonder what to expect at such an event.
 Here is a look at how a kani ka pila usually goes down as I know it.